-- (1) Subject to these Principles, a person may be sued in the courts of any State in which the person is habitually resident. - (2) For the purposes of this Part, the habitual residence of a natural person acting in the course of a business activity shall be the principal place of business. - (3) For the purposes of this Part, a company or other legal person or association of natural or legal persons shall have its habitual residence in any State - (a) where it has its statutory seat or registered office, or - (b) where it has its central administration, or - (c) where it has its principal place of business.
+- (1) Subject to these Principles, a person may be sued in the courts of any State in which the person is habitually resident. - (2) For the purposes of this Part, the habitual residence of a natural person acting in the course of a business activity shall be the principal place of business.
+In other cases, the habitual residence shall be at the place where the person habitually resides and where the centre of this person's interests is to be found. - (3) For the purposes of this Part, a company or other legal person or association of natural or legal persons shall have its habitual residence in any State - (a) where it has its statutory seat or registered office, or - (b) where it has its central administration, or - (c) where it has its principal place of business.